History of the Balkans: Congress of Berlin

 The Congress of Berlin (13 June – 13 July 1878) was a meeting of the leading statesmen of Europe's Great Powers and the Ottoman Empire.
 In the wake of the Russia's decisive victory in a war with Turkey, 1877–78, the urgent need was to stabilize and reorganize the Balkans, and set up new nations.
 German Chancellor Otto von Bismarck, who led the Congress, undertook to adjust boundaries to minimize the risks of major war, while recognizing the reduced power of the Ottoman Empire, and balance the distinct interests of the great powers.

 As a result, Ottoman holdings in Europe declined sharply; Bulgaria was established as an independent principality inside the Ottoman Empire, but was not allowed to keep all its previous territory.
 Bulgaria lost Eastern Rumelia, which was restored to the Turks under a special administration.
 Macedonia, and East and Western Thrace were returned outright to the Turks, who promised reform and Northern Dobrudja became part of Romania, which achieved full independence but had to turn over part of Bessarabia to Russia.
 Serbia and Montenegro finally gained complete independence, but with smaller territories.
 The Habsburgs took over Bosnia and Herzegovina, and effectively took control of the Sanjak of Novi Pazar, in order to separate Serbia and Montenegro.

 The results were at first hailed as a great achievement in peacemaking and stabilization.
 However, most of the participants were not fully satisfied, and grievances regarding the results festered until they exploded into World War in 1914.
 Serbia, Bulgaria, and Greece made gains, but far less than they thought they deserved.
 The Ottoman Empire, called at the time the "sick man of Europe," was humiliated and significantly weakened, rendering it more liable to domestic unrest and more vulnerable to attack.
 Although Russia had been victorious in the war that caused the conference, it was humiliated at Berlin, and resented its treatment.
 The Habsburg Empire gained a great deal of territory, which angered the South Slavs, and led to decades of tensions in Bosnia and Herzegovina.
 Bismarck became the target of hatred of Russian nationalists and Pan-Slavists, and found that he had tied Germany too closely to the Habsburg presence in the Balkans.

-In the long-run, tensions between Russia and Austria-Hungary intensified, as did the nationality question in the Balkans.
+In the long-run, tensions between Russia and the Habsburgs intensified, as did nationality questions in the Balkans.
 The congress was aimed at the revision of the Treaty of San Stefano and at keeping Constantinople in Ottoman hands.
 It effectively disavowed Russia's victory over the decaying Ottoman Empire in the Russo-Turkish War.
 The Congress of Berlin returned to the Ottoman Empire territories that the previous treaty had given to the Principality of Bulgaria, most notably Macedonia, thus setting up a strong revanchist demand in Bulgaria that in 1912 was one of many causes of the First Balkan War.